Tyson to sell Mexico, Brazil poultry businesses to JBS

-(Reuters) - Tyson Foods Inc said on Monday it would sell its Mexican and Brazilian poultry businesses to JBS SA’s Pilgrim’s Pride for $575 million and use the proceeds to pay down debt from its pending $7.7 billion purchase of Hillshire Brands Co.
+(Reuters) - Tyson Foods Inc (TSN.N) said on Monday it would sell its Mexican and Brazilian poultry businesses to JBS SA (JBSS3.SA) for $575 million and use the proceeds to pay down debt from its pending $7.7 billion purchase of Hillshire Brands Co.
+HSH.N

 Tyson, the world’s second-biggest meat processor behind Brazil’s JBS, also reported a 4.4 percent increase in third-quarter profit and forecast sales for the fiscal year ending September 2015 above Wall Street analysts’ estimate.